L-theory of $C^*$-algebras: Examples

 \begin{Rmk} In fact, \cite{KLL} shows that there are explicit maps $\alpha_i \colon \R \to \R W \subseteq C^*_rW$, for $i = 1,\dots,r$, such that the induced maps

 are equivalences.
 Combined with \cref{ThmA}, we deduce that among the following two maps

 both the first map and the composite are equivalences.
 Therefore, so is the second map.
-This gives a non-trivial example where the completion conjecture of \cite{LN} is true \emph{before} inverting 2. \end{Rmk}
+This gives a non-trivial example where the completion conjecture of \cite[Conjecture after Cor.\ 5.7]{LN}, which states that the map $\L(\R G) \to \L(C^*_rG)$ is an equivalence after inverting 2, is in fact true \emph{without} inverting 2. \end{Rmk}

 \begin{example} Let $A$ be a real $C^*$-algebra equipped with an automorphism $\varphi \colon A \to A$.
 Then there is a fibre sequence